 Mistakes are treated as organizational learning opportunities — not as events that trigger blame, public embarrassment, or disproportionate consequence.

-Framework: MHCC Factors #8 (Involvement & Influence) and #3 (Clear Leadership & Expectations).
-Self-Determination Theory (Ryan & Deci, 2000) identifies autonomy as a fundamental psychological need.
+Evidence base: Self-Determination Theory (Ryan & Deci, 2000) identifies autonomy as a fundamental psychological need.
 Lack of control is a primary driver of depersonalization — the most dangerous and least visible dimension of workforce deterioration.
+Domain aligned with CSA Z1003-13.

 3.1